 Indicative Wholesale Electric Daily Average and Gas / Electric Tracker (last 2 years)

-This chart shows the indicative UK wholesale electricity daily average alongside the Octopus Tracker gas and electricity tariffs over the past two years.
-It does not include wholesale gas auction data, but the gas Tracker tariff is closely tied to daily wholesale benchmarks, so it gives a good picture of how gas and electricity costs have moved together.
-For anyone comparing fuel types, this view highlights the link between wholesale electricity prices, gas market trends, and how both feed into consumer tariffs.
+This chart compares the indicative UK wholesale electricity daily average with the Octopus Tracker gas and electricity tariffs over the past two years.
+It doesn’t include wholesale gas auction data, but the gas Tracker tariff closely follows daily wholesale benchmarks, giving a good sense of how the two fuels move together.

-I’ve run the formulas against all pricing data going back to the start of Agile Outgoing in May 2019.
-A daily script keeps everything up to date using Octopus’ published data, so the indicative wholesale prices and graphs refresh every day.
+The formulas are applied to all pricing data going back to the start of Agile Outgoing in May 2019.
+A daily script keeps everything current using Octopus’ published data, so the graphs and CSV files refresh automatically each day.

-On this page you’ll see fixed timeframe graphs for quick reference.
-If you want more flexibility, the user-configurable dashboard lets you explore a wider range of time periods and compare different tariffs.
+On this page you’ll find fixed timeframe graphs for quick reference.
+If you want more flexibility, the interactive dashboard lets you explore different time periods and compare tariffs side by side.

-For deeper analysis, you can also download the indicative wholesale electricity data in CSV format from the Download Historical Pricing Data page.
-These files update daily, so you can run your own analytics or track historical wholesale prices over time.
+For deeper analysis, you can download the indicative wholesale electricity data in CSV format from the Download Historical Pricing Data page.
+These files update daily, making it easy to track long-term trends or build your own charts.

-Note: Please give credit and link back to Energy-Stats UK if you use the data publicly.
+Please give credit and link back to Energy Stats UK if you use the data publicly.
 Thank you.

 Disclaimer

-These figures are provided on a best-endeavours basis and should always be treated as indicative wholesale pricing rather than exact market data.
+These figures are provided on a best-effort basis and should be treated as indicative wholesale pricing rather than exact market data.

-The values are reverse-engineered from day-ahead market prices and Octopus Agile tariff formulas, so while they give a realistic picture of historical wholesale electricity costs, they are not an official dataset.
+The values are reverse-engineered from day-ahead market prices and Octopus Agile tariff formulas.
+They give a realistic picture of historical wholesale electricity costs, but they are not official datasets.

 Other Smart Tariffs